jsiegenthaler/homebridge-eosstb/README.md

 May also work with other UPC countries, if you know of any, let me know.

-# TO-DO as of 28.02.2020
+# TO-DO as of 09.03.2020
 * Test GB connections for Virgin Media
-* Handle multiple set-top boxes per household
+* Handle multiple set-top boxes per household - Progressing Well!
+This will be come v1.0.0 as it has a different config file.

 # Recent Major Achievements